 There is nothing positive about arriving back at your destination to find your fish is bruised or thawed out, or even worse, spoiled.
 These scenarios are common but can be avoided if you understand how to properly prepare your fish for transporting.

 Planning your trip requires time and money, and one of the most important topics to discuss with the lodge, guide or location you are visiting is making sure you understand how you will be cleaning, packaging and freezing your daily catch and how you will be transporting it.

 Most fishing lodges will offer fish cleaning and vacuum-packaging as well as a container and a refrigerant product you can purchase to transport your fish.
 The most common method for preparing your fish for transporting is to clean the fish thoroughly each day, vacuum-pack it in smaller sizes and freeze it.
 Removing the air is the most important step you can take for both the individual vacuum-packs and your transport box.

-The most common types of containers used to transport fresh or frozen fish are a two-piece wax box, foam box, plastic cooler or the CF-60 fold-up box.
+The most common types of containers used for shipping fish from Alaska are a two-piece wax box, foam box, plastic cooler or the CF-60 fold-up box.
 When deciding what type of box you plan to use, you need to think about a few things.

 All of these questions need to be answered in order for you make the best decision to get your fish home to your destination in good shape.

-COMMONLY USED TRANSPORT BOXES – PROS AND CONS
+COMMONLY USED FISH BOXES – PROS AND CONS

 The two-piece (top/bottom) wax box is one of the most common boxes used to transport fish.
 These boxes are commonly provided by the lodges and are also available at most retail stores.
 The wax box comes in different sizes, but the most common size is a 25- or 50-pound capacity box.
 These boxes typically don’t come with a liner, so you will need to make sure your fish is secure inside a plastic liner before you place inside the box.